cloudnative-pg/cloudnative-pg/docs/src/failure_modes.md

 !!!
 Important
-    In such cases, please do not perform any manual operation without the support and assistance of 2ndQuadrant engineering team.
+    In such cases, please do not perform any manual operation without the support and assistance of EnterpriseDB engineering team.